 8. Yakult Honsha Co.
 Ltd

 This is the Japanese manufacturer of the popular probiotic milk drink Yakult.
 It also produces a variety of other food and beverage products, as well as pharmaceuticals and cosmetics.
-Through its various product lines, Yakult is exposed to forest risk commodity palm oil, soy, and pulp and paper.
+Through its various product lines, Yakult is exposed to forest-risk commodity palm oil, soy, pulp and paper.